FREE SHIPPING OVER $100* | REFFER AND EARN 10% OFF AFTER SALE BY PROVINDING THE DETAIL'S ON info@kingsframingandartgallery

 Chromium Oxide Green: Land painters use a muted, earthy, very opaque green.
-Chromium Oxide Green is a dull, dense, willow or pale green colour that is entirely opaque.
+Chromium Oxide Green is an entirely opaque dull, dense, willow or pale green colour.
 It has an average drying time and a low tinting strength.
 It is relatively flexible in oil form.

 Item #: 7215